 June

-Named after the Roman goddess Juno – she was the god of marriage and childbirth, and queen of the goddesses, as well as being the wife of Jupiter, king of the gods.
+Named after the Roman goddess Juno – goddess of marriage and childbirth, and queen of the goddesses, as well as being the wife of Jupiter, king of the gods.

 Juno was especially associated with married women, though she was considered the guardian of all women.
 Over time, the Romans even began to use juno as a term for the tutelary deity that accompanied every woman from birth to death.
 (The male equivalent was called the genius.)